CoderJ01/pig-dice-game/README.md

 Player B rolls two 6’s, so has twelve points (6 + 6 = 12).
 With luck on his side, Player B rolls two 6’s again, earning him twenty-four points (12 + 6 + 6 = 24).
 Player B then rolls two 1’s.
 Player B has now lost all the points he had for the game (24  0), and has to forfeit his turn to Player A.

-Therefore, so far...
-Player A has 24 points.
-Player B has 0 points.
+Therefore, so far, Player A has 24 points and Player B has 0 points.

 ## Built With
 * Java